But first, you have to build the gumball box and mechanism. Only two challenges:

-- My woodworking skills were nil.
+- Your woodworking skills are nil.

-I solved one half of problem #1 by going to 100k Garages.
+You solved one half of problem #1 by going to 100k Garages.

 100kGarages was started in 2008 by ShopBot Tools, Inc., one of the largest manufacturers of CNC digital fabrication tools, in collaboration with Ponoko, the creator of Personal Factory (software for the maker movement).

-That way we could both learn something.
+That way you can both learn something.

 He said he was thinking $50., and was thinking of building two, and keeping one for his kids.
 Maybe he would make one for himself anyway.

-It also brought to mind PeeWee's Playhouse.
+It also brings to mind PeeWee's Playhouse.

 And the Stata Center at MIT, designed by Frank Gehry.

-But it worked.
+But it works.